Giving All Your Great Content to Google for Free is Suicide

 Why would someone decide to block Google traffic?

-It’s especially an unexpected move for a site about search engine optimization.
 Actually it’s the exact opposite of giving up.
-Let me explain!
+Let me explain below!

 When you look around business people try to block Google from stealing their content all over the place.

-The book authors and publishers have fought Google and their Google Books search for years.
 Likewise there were lawsuits by those who didn’t want their images stolen by Google Image search.

-When you look at the most successful corporations like Apple, Facebook etc. you will notice that they either block Google or at least try to limit its access where possible.
+You may notice that they either block Google or at least try to limit its access where possible.

-Want to get paid for content?
-Don’t depend on Google!
+Want to Get Paid for Content?
+Don’t Depend on Google!

 It’s not a new fight though, it has been going on for years.
-I’d like to cite from a New York Times article from 2010:

 “Hans-Joachim Fuhrmann, a spokesman for the German Newspaper Publishers Association, said the Web sites of all German newspapers and magazines together made 100 million euros, or $143 million, in ad revenue,”

-Sound like much, doesn’t it?
-Now comes the real money though as he goes on to explain: “while Google generated 1.2 billion euros [sic!] from search advertising in Germany.
+Sounds like much, doesn’t it?
+Now comes the real money though as he goes on to explain:

 ‘Google says it brings us traffic, but the problem is that Google earns billions, and we earn nothing,’ Mr. Fuhrmann said.”

-He didn’t want to hear the argument that it’s about content not links.
-He didn’t think that journalists need to get paid especially if Google puts ads around their work.
+He didn’t think that journalists need to get paid when Google puts ads around their work.

-Nowadays most lucrative search results are filled to the brim with Google ads, many of them hidden ones and referred to as “paid inclusion”.
+Nowadays most lucrative search results are filled to the brim with Google ads!

 All the great content you create to make Google your friend is just there to be taken and wrapped by